trantrongbinh/FS-Focus/readme.md

 ### About Me

-- trantrongbinh - developer
+- Bkfa Team:
-	"Learning new languages and technologies is what I am passionate about."
+	"Nothing is impossible!"

 ## Installation